JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-keyboard.md

 ## Events in a window scope

-To define keyboard event handlers that are always active within the current window, use the `onPreviewKeyEvent` and `onKeyEvent` modifiers, available for the `Window`, `singleWindowApplication`, and `Dialog` functions.
+To define keyboard event handlers that are always active within the current window, use the `onPreviewKeyEvent` and `onKeyEvent` parameters, available for the `Window`, `singleWindowApplication`, and `Dialog` functions.
-These two modifiers differ in where the event is dispatched when it is not consumed: `onPreviewKeyEvent` dispatches the event to its first child, and `onKeyEvent` dispatches the event to the composable's parent.
+They differ in where the event is dispatched when it is not consumed: `onPreviewKeyEvent` dispatches the event to its first child, and `onKeyEvent` dispatches the event to the composable's parent.
 Typically, `onPreviewKeyEvent` is preferred for intercepting events, as it allows implementing even screen-wide keyboard shortcuts.